 We live in a social media-driven, vanity metric-obsessed world.

 Web traffic, Instagram likes, social engagement… all wearing paper crowns as the princes of digital marketing, without delivering results where it matters most.

 Not that they aren’t important – they are.
 But focusing on sexy yet superficial stats like these without considering a holistic view of your entire marketing efforts is what differentiates run-of-the-mill ‘it kind of worked but it didn’t really’ campaigns from becoming truly effective marketing.

 We’re talking about the sort of all-encompassing marketing that blends psychology and data science, technology and sales.
 Marketing that gets you results, tells you why and also tells you – and here’s the kicker – what to do next to make it even better.

 We’re going to show you how to do that in this article – as well as introduce some of the most effective marketing techniques you can start putting into practice today.

 But first, let's define effective marketing once and for all.

 For many businesses, the effectiveness of marketing is simply the number of leads generated by specific tactical activity.
-While lead generation is an obvious measure of marketing effectiveness, it is far from exhausting what marketing has to offer.
+While lead generation and social engagement are obvious measures of marketing effectiveness, it is far from exhausting what marketing has to offer.

 These objectives can be as diverse as creating a defined market position, increasing online conversions, creating clarity among internal and external stakeholders about the mission and values of a business, identifying and refining target personas and even significantly reducing lead volumes in a move from a transactional to a nurturing lead management strategy.